rahul-cyborg/params_reader/README.md

 # Params Reader

-Welcome to your ParamsReader gem!.
-This gem for reading utm parameters and storing in database.
+Welcome to ParamsReader gem!.
+This gem for setting utm parameters in cookies and storing in database after Registartion.

 ## Installation